hpcleuven/VscDocumentation/source/cloud/shares.md

 every VSC cloud project, so you should contact <cloud@vscentrum.be> if you want to use shared file systems in your project.

+## Terraform
+The Terraform templates are the recommended way to create an NFS share.
+Find that documentation here: {ref}`terraform_share`

 ## Creating a Shared File System

 Creating a shared file system using the Horizon interface is quite